elyashivzangen/light-and-the-mPFC-code/README.md

 The complete dataset used in this study will be available upon publication.

 ## Requirements
-•	MATLAB (https://www.mathworks.com/products/matlab.html, version R2022a or later).
+•	MATLAB (https://www.mathworks.com/products/matlab.html, version R2022a or later)

 •	Python (https://www.python.org/)

 •	The npy-matlab repository

-•	The Allen Mouse Brain Atlas volume and annotations (download all 4 files from this link).
+•	The Allen Mouse Brain Atlas volume and annotations (download all 4 files from this link)

-Typical install time of the above software and dependencies is estimated to be around 15 min.
+Typical install time of the above software and dependencies is estimated to be around 15 min

 ## Pipeline of electrophysiological analysis
 ### Preprocess electrophysiological data of a single experiment